-The hard part in taking pictures of DC wedding speeches is finding the right moments to press the camera trigger.
+The hard part in taking pictures of DC wedding speeches is actually finding the right moments to press the camera trigger.
 When photographing that part of a wedding reception, a Washington, DC, wedding photographer has a lot of subjects to consider.
-There is the person speaking — typically the maid of honor, best man or the father of the bride or groom.
+There is the person speaking — typically your maid of honor, best man or the father of the bride or groom.
 He or she is obviously “doing” the most in the scene.
 Washington, DC, wedding photographers who take pictures of them will get more dynamism and movement in their images.
-However, the bride and groom are also key figures.
-The speakers at a Washington wedding reception are usually talking to or about them.
-Their reactions to the words are important and often meaningful.
-The best Washington, DC, wedding photography is often images of brides and grooms laughing or crying during the speeches.
+However, you and your future spouse will also be also key figures.
+The speakers at a Washington wedding reception are usually talking to or about you.
+Your reactions to the words are important and often meaningful.
+The best Washington, DC, wedding photography is often images of you laughing or crying during the speeches.
 Finally, a Washington, DC, wedding photographer must be aware of a third potential subject at a wedding reception: the crowd.
-Though the bridesmaid/groomsman/father is mainly addressing the newlyweds, the wedding guests are also part of the intended audience.
+Though your bridesmaid/groomsman/father will mainly be addressing you, your wedding guests are also part of the intended audience.
 Their reactions can make for great DC wedding photos by themselves.
-They can also strengthen shots of the bride and groom when the wedding guests’ emotions mirror the newlyweds’.
+They can also strengthen shots of the you when their emotions mirror the yours.

-The superlative shots of those moments during wedding receptions are no different than the best Washington, DC engagement photos.
+So how do we ensure that you get superlative shots of those moments for you?
 DC wedding photographers who excel at photographing speeches are those who can bring all the subjects into the frame.
-With artful composition, the best man (for example), newlyweds and wedding guests can all appear in the same image.
-The resulting photograph can then tell the whole story of what happened at that DC wedding reception.
-It can show the matron of honor, best man or father of the bride telling a touching/funny story about the newly-married couple.
-The picture can also communicate the DC bride’s and groom’s reactions to what their loved one is saying.
+With artful composition, your best man (for example), you and your wedding guests can all appear in the same image.
+The resulting photograph can then tell the whole story of what happened at your DC wedding reception.
+It can show your matron of honor, best man or father telling a touching/funny story about you and your beloved.
+The picture can also communicate your reactions to what your loved one is saying.
 Finally, inclusion of the Washington wedding audience in the photo gives a sense of the mood in the reception hall.
-When the bride and groom looks it in 20 years, they can relive the emotions they felt at those moments.
+When you look at it in 20 years, you can relive the emotions you felt at those moments.

 As Washington, DC, wedding photographers, we believe that this image achieves that goal.
 The first thing that draws your eye is the groom’s face in the center of the frame.
 He is laughing, obviously reacting to something.
 Because the maid of honor is prominent in the foreground of the photo, the what becomes clear.
 Though you cannot see her face, you know that she is speaking at a DC wedding reception.
 You then notice the Washington area bride doubled over laughing at what the maid of honor is saying.
 Her reaction mirrors the groom’s, but her hand on his leg really communicates that they are connected in that moment.
 As your eye scans the rest of the image, you see the rest of the wedding guests sharing the mirth.